leybrad855-bit/ZenithBooster-/README.md

 2. Open **Axmanager**.
 3. Navigate to the downloaded `.zip` file within the app.
 4. Select the file and install to apply the plugin.

-## ⚠️ Disclaimer
-*Zenith is a powerful system modification tool.
-While optimized for safety and performance, **use it at your own risk.** The developer is not responsible for any hardware damage or software instability resulting from improper use.*

 ---
 > "Smoothness at its true meaning."